hejun442001/self-descriptive-sentence/README.md

 self-descriptive-sentence
 =========================

-self-descriptive-sentsence generater using C++ and QT,
+chinese self-descriptive-sentsence generater using C++ and QT.